nolafs/renaissance-website/site/content/case-studies/ancestors-the-humankind-odyssey.md

 ---
 Front Cover on Wireframe from the new game from the creator of Assassin's Creed Patrice Desilets.

-UK has been the 3rd country for organic influencers coverage after US and Brasil.
-Some of the highlight include reach organically 3 million people with Game Riot (1.49M subscribers).
+UK has been the 3rd country for organic influencers coverage after US and Brasil, coverage on New Scientist and a preview hands on event with all the most british editors and influencers in the UK.

 ![Wireframe](/images/uploads/case-ancestors-img.jpg "Wireframe")